When Is It Time To Let Them Go?

 I may have the wrong perspective on this since you were trying to be brief so bare with me, but your second paragraph that starts "In normal circumstances..." concerns me.
 You mentioned you have "a horrible CRM, no Customer Success Platform, and a highly volatile client base".
 What are your CM's using to track customer onboarding/adoption, performance and outcomes?
 I'm assuming you've done your due diligence on your Client Manager's situation, but I have to ask.
 Have you done a deep dive into why he/she is under performing?
 Just based on your companies lack of tools to help your CM's track appropriate metrics, conversations, goals and objectives could be a reason why he/she is under performing.
 They may be struggling compiling/tracking the data to create and follow a successful road map for your customers.

 Again, I may be off base here.
 I'm speaking from my experience managing a team of "Customer Success Managers" .
 You mentioned Client Managers which I'm assuming is one in the same here?
 It depends on your company's org.
 In summary, before I let go of anyone, I make sure that as their leader I have done all I can do to help them be successful, which includes strategy/processes/tools, etc. After that, if it is just not the right fit then we just move on.
-I hope this helps!
+I hope this helps!0 -

 A few thoughts:

-• Any possibility to work with leadership and HR to move up hiring so that you can onboard replacement CSMs in advance of dismissing others that are on a performance improvement plan?
+- Any possibility to work with leadership and HR to move up hiring so that you can onboard replacement CSMs in advance of dismissing others that are on a performance improvement plan?

-• Given the CRM challenges, I can imagine that your KPIs are difficult to measure, but do you have specific expectations laid out to everyone on your team, so that everyone understands your baseline expectations for continued employment?
+- Given the CRM challenges, I can imagine that your KPIs are difficult to measure, but do you have specific expectations laid out to everyone on your team, so that everyone understands your baseline expectations for continued employment?
 Sometimes showing a leaderboard of activities (for example) for everyone on the team can be a great way to kickstart motivation and performance.

-• Important to recognize that underperforming teammates are already having a negative impact on the overall team while in their current role.
+- Important to recognize that underperforming teammates are already having a negative impact on the overall team while in their current role.
 While bandwidth and work distribution gets more challenging when you are down on headcount during replacement, make sure you adjust expectations and goals accordingly to be fluid with the current situation.
 This will help protect your top performers so they don't feel used.

-• Speaking of which, double-down on your investment in your A players.
+- Speaking of which, double-down on your investment in your A players.
 Critical to protect them and make sure that they feel valued and appreciated.
 If there is a way to give them new responsibilities to help them in their career path (i.e. not more busy work), or even a compensation bump or incentive for pitching in, you'll make sure you don't inadvertently lose your key team members while trying to manage your low performers.

 @Chris Guzek, I'll pile on to what @Phyllis Windham says here.
 If you have a chaotic back end and a chaotic customer base, you may be throwing someone with perfectly fine potential to the wolves.

-• Customer segmentation: if 80-100 customers per CSM is too much, can you segment them into high-touch and tech-touch groups?
+If you haven't already, there are 2 avenues I think you should really consider:- Customer segmentation: if 80-100 customers per CSM is too much, can you segment them into high-touch and tech-touch groups?
 You could identify your strongest CSMs and give them a smaller number of high-touch customers, giving your more junior reps tech-touch.
 To be blunt, tech touch customers would be ones whose resource drains are high enough / revenues are low enough that it would be okay for some to churn out.
 We all hate losing revenue but you can make a business case for net profitability.

-• Group-led training: it sounds like everyone is drinking from the fire hose.
+- Group-led training: it sounds like everyone is drinking from the fire hose.
 Can you invest time into brainstorm sessions about how to schedule the day, be clear about priorities, etc.?
 Think about the Eisenhower Matrix (important vs. urgent quadrants); bucket the work into each quadrant and allocate amount of time to be spent on each.

-Kathleen, I agree with your response wholeheartedly!
+Kathleen, I agree with your response wholeheartedly!0

 Hi @Chris Guzek - thanks for starting this important conversation.